Daniela Hantuchová: 2014: Inconsistency

 Hantuchová lost both her openers at Indian Wells and Miami to Americans Varvara Lepchenko and Madison Keys, respectively.
 At the Charleston Cup where she was the 12th seed, she lost in the quarterfinals to fellow Slovak Jana Čepelová.
 Hantuchová then reached her first semifinal of the season at Marrakech as the top seed.
 There, she lost to Romina Oprandi.
 At the Madrid Open, she lost to Roberta Vinci in the first round.
 The following week, she lost in the first round again at Rome to Monica Puig.

 During the grass-court season, Hantuchová played at Birmingham.
 She failed to defend her title when she lost to veteran Kimiko Date-Krumm in the third round after defeating rising star Belinda Bencic in her opener.
 The following week, she defeated Vinci in the first round at Eastbourne, but then lost to Lauren Davis.
 At Wimbledon, Hantuchová lost to eventual finalist Eugenie Bouchard in the first round.

 Hantuchová played for the San Diego Aviators of World TeamTennis in July.
 She led the Aviators to the league's best regular-season record and was named WTT Female Most Valuable Player.
 The Aviators lost to the Springfield Lasers in the Western Conference Championship Match.

 Hantuchová participated in the Bank of the West Classic, where she defeated Paula Ormaechea in round one, but lost to Garbiñe Muguruza in the second.
 In doubles, she and Arantxa Parra Santonja won the first round over Daria Gavrilova and Xu Yifan, but lost against Paula Kania and Kateřina Siniaková.

 At the Canadian Open singles, she was defeated in first round by eventual finalist Caroline Wozniacki.
 She also lost the first doubles round alongside Arantxa Parra Santonja.

-She went on to another first-round singles defeat at the Cincinnati Masters at the hands of Ekaterina Makarova.
-In doubles, she partnered Barbora Záhlavová-Strýcová and won against Lucie Hradecká and Michaëlla Krajicek, but lost in round two against Sara Errani and Roberta Vinci.
+She went on to another first-round singles defeat at the Cincinnati Open at the hands of Ekaterina Makarova.
+In doubles, she partnered Barbora Záhlavová-Strýcová and won against Lucie Hradecká and Michaëlla Krajicek, but lost in round two against Errani and Vinci.